emanuelfqueiroz/Pharma-Application/README.md

 - JWT Authentication

 ## Getting Started

+## Initial Requirements
+The system should allow users to retrieve detailed information about drugs, including associated medical conditions, potential reactions, and brands.

+The system should implement the CQRS pattern, segregating commands (state-modifying requests) and queries (state-reading requests).

 ### Usage
 To use the `Pharma-Application`, you need to have Docker and Docker Compose installed on your machine.